kobertlam/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-We may further filtering the graphs with the Country like GB or US, depending on where Louise is planning perform the play, to make the results more specific and realistic.
+We may further filtering the graphs with the Country like GB or US, depending on where Louise is planning to perform the play, to make the results more specific and realistic.